Types of certificates offered at Namecheap

 Certificates with Extended Validation

-- Comodo EV SSL
+- Comodo (now Sectigo) EV SSL

 The difference between those certificates is in the way how Certification Authority validates orders prior to issuance.
 Please review the articles provided at the bottom of the page to find more information about validation for each type of certificate.